 The food budget is often the first to be trimmed when money is tight.
 All the usual tips apply when trying to make your budget stretch further.
 Buy fresh food that's in season (farmers' markets are great for this).
 Make things from scratch when you can.
 Plan meals around what's left in the fridge so you don't waste food.
 Try to shop for a whole week of meals at once and avoid impulse shopping.
 Explore the world of vegetarian and vegan food - there are some yummy recipes out there that are easy, cheap and nutritious.
 Convenience meals These days there are many frozen, fresh chilled, and other kinds of convenience meals that will allow you to eat well without having to cook.
 These are available from your supermarket, Google 'frozen meals delivered' to find options in your area, or check your local telephone directory.
-FURTHER READING For meal ideas and articles about nutrition try: Eat for energy and strength 19 Rest, relax, sleep You're not alone if catching up on sleep is high on your wish list.
-Many family and whānau carers feel the same way.
+Or, try one of the healthy meal delivery services like MyFoodBag or Woop.
+FURTHER READING For meal ideas and articles about nutrition try: www.carers.net.nz search 'eat energy strength' Rest, relax, sleep You're not alone if catching up on sleep is high on your wish list.
+Many family, and whānau and aiga carers feel the same way.
 Make your room sleep friendly Making small adjustments to your surroundings can help to improve the quality of your sleep.
-Use blackout blinds to make your bedroom dark and take away all distractions such as TVs and computers.
+Use blackout blinds to make your bedroom dark and take away all distractions, such as TVs, phones and computers.
 If you've had your mattress for a long time, it might be worth investing in a new one to help make your bed more comfortable, or you could try a sheepskin or affordable 'pillow top' underlay.
 Adjust the temperature in your room so you don't feel too hot or cold.
 Sleep with your window open - even just slightly.
 Fresh air makes a difference.
 Get into a routine Establishing a routine will help you, the person you support, and any others in your household sleep better.
 Try to go to bed and get up at the same times each day, even at the weekends.
 Make time to unwind before you go to bed.
 Have a warm bath or read a few chapters of your book.
 Avoiding 'screen time' on computers or other devices for a couple of hours before bedtime might help too.